 The following statement: Ceiling construction barrier systems are for temporary purposes only and shall be for use in structures for a period of less than 180 days unless otherwise approved by the building official.

-Light and ventilation code requirements are outside the scope of this criteria.
+The following statement: Light and ventilation code requirements are outside the scope of this criteria.